greiter18/War/README.md

 ![Screen Shot 2022-03-04 at 11 58 53 AM](https://user-images.githubusercontent.com/66323451/156806632-0205c60a-0019-4ed8-a809-fd52598c8c41.png)

+## How to Player
+Visit the live site hosted on heroku here - [War](https://war-cardsgame.herokuapp.com/) When the game is first loaded, the user will need to click on the 'New Game' button to initiate the game.
+From there let the battling begin.
+Click on '1..2..3..War' button to see how each player face off in each round.
+Keep the battle going until a winner is declared.
+The winner will be congratualted with a message and their career record will increase.

+If you don't like the way this game is going, feel free to restart it at any point by clicking the 'New Game' button at any time.

 ## Installation
 1. Clone repo
 2. run npm install in the root directory to set up backend dependencies